Succession planning & inheritance tax

 If you are a CLA member entitled to bespoke advice, the CLA tax team can assist with your tax questions and provide advice on your succession planning.

-If not, please call 0207 235 0511 or email advice@cla.org.uk.
+Please call us on 0207 235 0511 or email advice@cla.org.uk.
 The more detail you can provide of your specific query and the relevant context, the quicker this can be allocated to the most appropriate member of the team to assist.